ray155093/azure-docs.zh-tw/articles/virtual-machines/virtual-machines-linux-change-vm-size.md

 <properties
-   pageTitle="如何重新調整 Linux VM 的大小 | Microsoft Azure" description="如何藉由變更 VM 的大小來相應增加或相應減少 Linux 虛擬機器。" services="virtual-machines-linux"
+   pageTitle="How to resize a Linux VM | Microsoft Azure" description="How to scale up or scale down a Linux virtual machine, by changing the VM size." services="virtual-machines-linux" documentationCenter="na" authors="mikewasson"
-   documentationCenter="na"
-   authors="mikewasson"